 Myth 5: Your favorite drink will probably cost extra

 RD implies that all you’ll get is cheap alcohol, and if you want something ‘top shelf’ you’ll pay extra, and they imply that it applies everywhere.
-Again this is not true – while some very low-star resorts might charge for ‘name’ brands, many all-inclusive resorts actually feature top-shelf name brands of beers and liquors (yes, included).
+Again this is NOT TRUE – while some very low-star resorts might charge for ‘name’ brands, many all-inclusive resorts actually feature top-shelf name brands of beers and liquors (yes, included).
 They maintain well-stocked wine cellars and their wine lists are both extensive and impressive, and yes, they do offer some wines by the bottle that you can buy if you choose to, but the wines included in your package are often high-quality wines, some that I’ve taken photos of the labels to locate and buy when I returned home.
+I’ve never been disappointed with the “house” wine served with my meal.

 Myth 6: “Free” airport transfers could ruin your first and last days